MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-tomcat-to-tomcat-app-service.md

 #### Determine whether MemoryRealm is used

 [MemoryRealm](https://tomcat.apache.org/tomcat-9.0-doc/api/org/apache/catalina/realm/MemoryRealm.html) requires a persisted XML file.
-On Azure AppService, you will need to upload this file to the */home* directory or a subdirectory thereof or to mounted storage.
-You will have to modify the `pathName` parameter accordingly.
+On Azure AppService, you'll need to upload this file to the */home* directory or one of its subdirectories, or to mounted storage.
+You'll then need to modify the `pathName` parameter accordingly.

 To determine whether `MemoryRealm` is currently used, inspect your *server.xml* and *context.xml* files and search for `<Realm>` elements where the `className` attribute is set to `org.apache.catalina.realm.MemoryRealm`.

 #### Determine whether SSL session tracking is used

-App Service performs session offloading outside of the Tomcat runtime.
-Therefore, you can't use [SSL session tracking](https://tomcat.apache.org/tomcat-9.0-doc/servletapi/javax/servlet/SessionTrackingMode.html#SSL).
+App Service performs session offloading outside of the Tomcat runtime, so you can't use [SSL session tracking](https://tomcat.apache.org/tomcat-9.0-doc/servletapi/javax/servlet/SessionTrackingMode.html#SSL).
 Use a different session tracking mode instead (`COOKIE` or `URL`).
 If you need SSL session tracking, don't use App Service.

 #### Determine whether AccessLogValve is used

-If you use [AccessLogValve](https://tomcat.apache.org/tomcat-9.0-doc/api/org/apache/catalina/valves/AccessLogValve.html), you should set the `directory` parameter to `/home/LogFiles` or a subdirectory thereof.
+If you use [AccessLogValve](https://tomcat.apache.org/tomcat-9.0-doc/api/org/apache/catalina/valves/AccessLogValve.html), you should set the `directory` parameter to `/home/LogFiles` or one of its subdirectories.

 ## Migration

 ### Parameterize the configuration

-In the pre-migration you'll likely have identified secrets and external dependencies, such as datasources, in *server.xml* and *context.xml* files.
-For each item thus identified, replace any username, password, connection string or URL with an environment variable.
+In the pre-migration steps, you likely identified some secrets and external dependencies, such as datasources, in *server.xml* and *context.xml* files.
+For each item you identified, replace any username, password, connection string, or URL with an environment variable.

 For example, suppose the *context.xml* file contains the following element: